whalderman/search-quality-rater-guidelines-tldr/docs/ja/tldr/for-everyone.md

 ### How to Evoke Expertise, Authority, and Trust

-E-A-T is determined differently based on the topic(s) of your website.
+E‑A‑T is determined differently based on the topic(s) of your website.
 For guidance based on page and site type, [see here.](/ja/tldr/quality-characteristics/)

 ## High Quality Pages